pauldmnn/Be-healthy-project/README.md

 ### Creator Goals

 - I want webpage to be easy to navigate.
-- I want webpage to be a user-friendly and responsive.
+- I want webpage to be user-friendly and responsive.
-- I want users to be able to see what the site is about immidiately.
+- I want users to be able to see what the site is about immediately.

 ### User Stories

 - As a user, I want the purpose of a webpage to be clear so I can decide if the content is right for me.
-- As a user, I want to be able to calculate my BIM by inputing mu weight and height.
+- As a user, I want to be able to calculate my BIM by inputting mu weight and height.
 - As a user, I want to be able to check what types of foods I need to eat for a healthy and well balanced diet
-- As a user, I want to monitor my fluid intake so I know if i am hydrated.
+- As a user, I want to monitor my fluid intake so I know if I am hydrated.

 ## The Scope Plane